MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 To deploy Office, you first choose what deployment tool to use and whether to install  the Office files directly from the cloud or from a local source on your network.

-We recommend the current branch of Configuration Manager for organizations that already use it to distribute and manage software.
+We recommend the Current Branch of Configuration Manager for organizations that already use it to distribute and manage software.
 Configuration Manager scales for large environments; enables extensive control over installation, updates, and settings; and has built-in features for deploying and managing Office.

 If you do deploy with Configuration Manager, we recommend deploying from a local source, using your Configuration Manager distribution points.
 If you use a previous version of Configuration Manager, we recommend upgrading to the curent branch before using it to deploy Office.